 Both reverse repurchase agreements and securities lending agreements may be used to take advantage of certain short-term opportunities to improve yield and mitigate cash flow shortages.
 They should be entered into only when there is a clear understanding by both the legislative body and treasurer of the risks inherent in these types of agreements.
-The agency's staff must have sufficient expertise in the arrangement and management of these transactions.6
+The agency's staff (or their municipal/investment advisor) must have sufficient expertise in the arrangement and management of these transactions.7